rsandor/Solace/game/skills/two-handed/help/two-handed.help.md

   Via a mighty swing from a two-handed weapon this attack deals damage with 500 potency.
 If the enemy is currently `prone` then this attack has 5% chance of instantly killing them (note: some mobiles are immune to being instantly killed).
-If the opponent is not instantly killed it deals an additiona 100 potency damage instead (for a total of 600 potency).
+If the opponent is not instantly killed it deals an additional 100 potency damage instead (for a total of 600 potency).